derrybirkett/prontoimprese/README.md

     0.0.3

-    Update grid again to fix central at 990px
+    Update grid again (list.html) to fix central at 970px

 ----------------------------------------*/

+    * Remove all containers and replaced with a single container around all content
+    * Remove row from scheda-images

 /* ---------------------------------------